xxxxlc/data-structure/README.md

 # Data-Structures-and-Algorithms
-complete some data structure and algorithms
+complete some data structure and algorithms (according to <Algorithm 4>)